 In some cases, your Circle device will partially filter out content from a website and leave gaps.
-When you enable Ad-Blocking or choose to filter some social media platforms like Twitter or Pinterest, links or images that are part of those sites may not display.
+When you enable a filter on some social media platforms like Twitter or Pinterest, links or images that are part of those sites may not display.
 You might not even notice that they’re missing!

 - The MyCircle page.